-The decision was applauded by the high-profile CEOs backing the venture, JP Morgan's leader Jamie Dimon, Amazon CEO Jeff Bezo's and Berkshire Hathaway's Warren Buffet.
+The decision was applauded by the high-profile CEOs backing the venture, JPMorgan's Jamie Dimon, Amazon's Jeff Bezos and Berkshire Hathaway's Warren Buffet.

-“We said at the outset that the degree of difficulty is high and success is going to require an expert’s knowledge, a beginner’s mind, and a long-term orientation,” said Jeff Bezos, founder and CEO of Amazon.
+“We said at the outset that the degree of difficulty is high and success is going to require an expert’s knowledge, a beginner’s mind, and a long-term orientation,” said Bezos.
 “Atul embodies all three, and we’re starting strong as we move forward in this challenging and worthwhile endeavor.”